magfurulabeer/the_odin_project/2. Web Development 101/Project 2 - Etch-a-Sketch/README.md

 * The error message can be clicked on to have it fade out
 * You have an option to keep a trail or not (No trail means the colors stay while trail means they trail behind the mouse)
 * You can reset your grid by pressing the white circle buttons on the bottom corners of the Sketch-A-Etch
-* I'm Feeling Lucky button is changes the color of a random element on the page to a random color
+* I'm Feeling Lucky button changes the color of a random element on the page to a random color
 * Easter Eggs: At the moment, there is only one Easter Egg Set Piece which is triggered when there is a 8x8 grid and the I'm Feeling Lucky button is pressed